Fractured Magic: Chapter Fifteen

 “Speak,” Roman warned, voice low, “And my friend shoots.
 Or worse, I’ll kill you myself.
 You don’t want that.”

 The guard must have agreed, because he stayed miraculously silent while Roman used a length of rope from Ivey’s bag to bind him to an iron sconce protruding from the prison-side wall.
-When they’d made it halfway across the bridge, though, duty outweighed fear and he started shouting for help.
+When they’d made it halfway across the bridge, though, duty finally outweighed fear and he started shouting for help.
 Roman swore and broke into a run, the others following.

 Back inside, before they could start down the stairwell, Maebhe flung an arm out to keep them continuing.
 Even as Roman shot her a quizzical look, he heard what her sensitive ears had picked up: several sets of footsteps hurrying up toward them.
 “What do we do?”
 Maebhe asked, her long ears pricking toward the sound.